CoreyHutcheson/my-portfolio/README.md

 - [ ] Not sure about having them open a modal with a slider.

 - [ ] Also tell a story.
 That’s what sells.
 "A local business came to me with building a small but fast website.
 After consideration we decided to build a fast loading, React site that blah blah blah.
 Since the new Site launched mobile traffic has improved by 15%”

-- [ ] When clicking a link, maybe slide transition to the content. gives it a more SPA feel.